kaisenlinux/manpages-dev/category/FTP/lFTP.md

               the character set used by fish server in requests, replies and file listings.
 Default is empty which means the same as local.

        fish:connect-program (string)
               the program to use for connecting to remote server.
 It should support `-l' option for user name, `-p' for port number.
 Default is `ssh -a -x'.
-You can set it to `rsh', for example.
+You can set it to `rsh', for exam‐ ple.
 For private key authentication add `-i' option with the key file.

        fish:shell (string)
               use  specified  shell on server side.
 Default is /bin/sh.
 On some systems, /bin/sh exits when doing cd to a non-existent directory. lftp can handle that but it has to reconnect.
               Set it to /bin/bash for such systems if bash is installed.

        ftp:acct (string)
               Send this string in ACCT command after login.
 The result is ignored.
 The closure for this setting has format user@host.